Early Alert & Midterm Grading

 Early Alert helps you answer the question "How am I doing?" early in the semester so with assistance, you can remediate any barriers in your way so you can be successful in your courses.

-During the early alert initiative, we will look at five key indicators of successful academic performance:
+During the early alert initiative, we will look at six key indicators of successful academic performance:

 - Class participation